-Pension Plan Contributions-The Company contributed \$228 and \$40 in 2023 and 2022, respectively, to its defined benefit pension plans.
-The contribution made in 2023 was due to normal course of business operations.
-The contribution for 2022 was largely due to a settlement of claims against Allianz and Aon in 2022.
-As of December 31, 2023, the Company anticipates it will have a required contribution in 2024 of \$1.
+Pension Plan Contributions-The Company contributed \$0 and \$228 in 2024 and 2023, respectively, to its defined benefit pension plans.
+As of December 31, 2024, the Company anticipates it will have a required contribution in 2025 of \$0.

 Postretirement Medical Contributions-After initially funding the medical trusts in 2019, the Company did not make additional contributions to the trusts from 2020 to 2023.
-Future contributions are not required under existing regulations and the Company does not plan to make a contribution in 2024.
+Future contributions are not required under existing regulations and the Company does not plan to make a contribution in 2025.